sertel/actris/README.md

 - [theories/channel/channel.v](theories/channel/channel.v): The definitional
   semantics of bidirectional channels in terms of Iris's HeapLang language.
 - [theories/channel/proto_model.v](theories/channel/proto_model.v): The CPS
-  model of Dependent Separation Protocols.
+  model of Dependent Separation Protocols over arbitrary BI-logics.
 - [theories/channel/proto_channel.v](theories/channel/proto_channel.v): The
-  definition of the connective `↣` for channel ownership, and lemmas corresponding to the Actris proof rules.
-The relevant proof rules are as
+  instantiation of protocols with the Iris logic, definition of the connective `↣` for channel endpoint ownership, and lemmas corresponding to the Actris proof rules.
-  follows:
+  The relevant definitions and proof rules are as follows:
+  + `iProto Σ`: The type of protocols.
+  + `iProto_message`: The constructor for sends and receives.
+  + `iProto_end`: The constructor for terminated protocols.
+  + `mapsto_proto`: endpoint ownership `↣`.
   + `new_chan_proto_spec`: proof rule for `new_chan`.
   + `send_proto_spec` and `send_proto_spec_packed`: proof rules for `send`, the
     first version is more convenient to use in Coq, but otherwise the same as